Stratford School (California): Accreditation

 Many Stratford Schools are accredited by the Western Accrediting Commission for Schools (WASC).

 Locations

 Stratford School has opened new facilities throughout Northern and Southern California including a 44,000 square-foot preschool and elementary school in Milpitas in 2022 and the organization's first combined middle and high school in San Jose, CA in the same year.
+Also in 2022, the organization opened a preschool and elementary school in Dublin, CA.

 In fall 2025, Stratford opened a new campus in Milpitas.
 The school features a STEAM-based curriculum, including multiple Honors and AP courses and a multi-level computer science program.

 Awards and recognition

 Stratford was the first California school to earn the Carnegie STEM (Science, Technology, Engineering, Mathematics) Digital Seal of Excellence award in 2015.